VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # How often vmalert checks what alerts are firing
 [ evaluation_interval: <duration> | default = 1m ]

-# The order in which group names are listed below will be the order of evaluation of
+# Groups listed below will be evaluated by order.
-# rule groups (at a given evaluation time).
-The order is guaranteed only for the groups mentioned below.
-# All the groups need not be mentioned below.
+# Not All the groups need not be mentioned, if not, they will be evaluated by define order in rule_files.
 group_eval_order:
   [ - <group_name> ]